keithgroup/apdft-atoms-dimers/README.md

 Must have the same number of electrons as the target system.
 For example, to predict the energy of N we could use B<sup>2&ndash;</sup>, C<sup> &ndash;</sup>, O<sup>+</sup>, and F<sup>2+</sup>.
 - **Quantum alchemy with Taylor series (QATS)**: Approximating the alchemical potential energy surface (PES) using a Taylor series centered at &#8710;Z = 0.
-Central finite difference using a h of 0.01 was used to calculate first through fourth derivatives.
+Central finite difference using an *h* of 0.01 was used to calculate first through fourth derivatives.

 ## License